bjoshua/apt_mirror/README.md

 # Usage

+WARNING: Mirroring Large Repos will of course make your chef run as long as it takes to download the repo.

 Default attributes set to the apt_mirror defaults from the config file included with the package.

 How to call in a recipe